 Please visit each individual team’s page for more information regarding spring tryouts, special appearances, and more.
 For additional information, or if you simply have questions, please contact Laura Matthies, Spirit Squad Advisor, at (308) 865-8523 or firstname.lastname@example.org.
 Also, visit each individual team’s page to access information and to register for our annual Cheer and Dance Kids Camp!Image courtesy of Baer Photography

-Operated by the Office of Student Life, in partnership with the Department of Athletics, Louie is known for wearing a blue football jersey and blue shorts during the summer and fall months and a white basketball jersey with white shorts in the winter and spring.
-Both jerseys have the word “LOPERS” emblazoned upon them.
-Although each jersey changes numbers over the years, it is rumored that Louie’s favorite jersey number is 22.
+Operated by the Office of Student Life, in partnership with the departments of Athletics and UNK Marketing, Louie is an antelope and wears a blue football jersey and blue shorts during the summer and fall, and a white basketball jersey with white shorts in the winter and spring.
+Although the jersey changes numbers over the years, we think Louie’s favorite jersey number is 22.

-Louie the Loper remains as one of the most popular figures around the Kearney community, as well as the state of Nebraska.
-In 2011, Louie was a national finalist in the Annual Mascot Madness competition hosted by the increasingly popular Internet/television talk show SportsTalkNY.
+Louie the Loper remains one of the most popular school spirit figures in Nebraska, and is the only Loper mascot in the country.
+In 2011, Louie was a national finalist in the Annual Mascot Madness competition hosted by SportsTalkNY.

-According to a US wildlife census conducted in 2013, there are more Antelope in the state of Wyoming than there are people.
+According to a U.S. wildlife census conducted in 2013, there were more pronghorn in the state of Wyoming than there were people.

-An Antelope's eyes are larger than an elephant's and their vision is eight times better than humans.
-In fact, Antelope can see the slightest movement from 4 miles away!
+An antelope's eyes are larger than an elephant's and their vision is eight times better than humans.
+In fact, antelope can see the slightest movement from four miles away.

-The campers will perform at halftime of the 5:30 p.m.
+The campers performed at halftime of the 5:30 p.m.
 Women's Basketball game located at the Health and Sports Center.
 Cost to participate is $25.00 and includes a camp t-shirt, snack, goody bag, and two parent tickets to the Loper basketball games that evening.

 If you have questions, please contact Laura Matthies at (308) 865-8523.